RyanSamman/CPIT221/README.md

 My secondary goal was to experiment with creating a frontend without worrying about code structure, Design, or a backend.
 This allowed me to figure out what would be the best practices I should follow, which would have consumed a large amount of time on a normal project.
 Furthermore, I was able to research and experiment with several techniques to render Markdown.
 While this codebase is certainly not an example of good code structure & design, I have learnt a lot in the process of making this website, and I will be applying the lessons learnt in future projects.

+What I've Learnt from this project:

+- Visualizing Data with Charts, on a website
+- React Router
+- React Bootstrap
+- Markdown with React
+- React Import System
+- Embedding Twitter/YouTube videos
+- Google Analytics
+- Manipulating Metadata with React Helmet
+- Embedding KaTeX into the Browser